 Regarding cartel enforcement activity, the number of Commission Decisions related to cartel cases has been rather stable over the observation period, with 4 to 5 cartel decisions per year in most years with some years reaching up to 8 to 10 decisions per year.
-The level of cartel fines increased significantly from 2006 onwards with the new Fines Guidelines being implemented (slightly declining thereafter though).
-Between 2011 and 2005 the average total fine per Commission Decision was around 125 Mio €, in later years until 2015 the average total fine varied between 280 and 365 Mio € per case.
+The level of cartel fines increased significantly from 2006 onwards with the new Fines Guidelines being implemented.
+Between 2001 and 2005 the average total fine per Commission Decision was around 125 Mio €, in later years until 2015 the average total fine varied between 365 and 280 Mio € per case (with a downward trend though).